friedenberg/chrest/README.md

 # Known Issues

--   Chrome will turn off service workers when there are no windows left, so at least 1 window needs to exist for `chrest-cavity` to be running.
-I may add a fallback in `chrest-whitening` to use `AppleScript` to create a new window if the server is not running.
+-   Chrome will turn off service workers when there are no windows left, so at least 1 window needs to exist for `chrest` to be running.
+I may add a fallback in `chrest` to use `AppleScript` to create a new window if the server is not running.